godwinjs/IOTAI/README.md

 - Samsung SmartThings

 ## 3. Set Up Your IoT Devices
-Ensure all your IoT devices are installed and connected to your chosen platform.
+Ensure all IoT devices are installed and connected to the chosen platform.
 This often involves:

 - Pairing devices with a central hub or directly with your Wi-Fi network.
 - Configuring device settings through a smartphone app or web interface.